The HyperTexts

 The Best Haiku Ever: the Greatest Haiku of All Time in a Timeline

-a Haiku timeline with modern English translations of the Oriental Masters
+a Haiku timeline with modern English translations of the Masters of the form

 Haiku definition, rules, dos and don'ts (at the bottom of this page)